 Companies set their own SEG tariff prices, so you’ll need to shop around to make sure you get a price you’re happy with.
-Companies must pay more than zero, but it’s likely that there will be a range of prices and will work similarly to the up-and-down nature of gas and electricity rates.
+Companies must pay more than zero, but we found companies paying between 0.5p/kWh and 5.5p/kWh when we checked in January 2020.

 - how much electricity you export to the grid

-- time of export (if the SEG has a variable rate)
+- time of export (if the SEG has a time-variable rate)